 This question is directed at the notice provided before collection of the information.
 This refers to whether the person is aware that his or her information is going to be collected.
-A notice may include a posted privacy policy, a Privacy Act statement on forms, or a SORN published in the Federal Register.
+A notice may include

+Version Date: October 1, 2021 Page 15 of 28 a posted privacy policy, a Privacy Act statement on forms, or a SORN published in the Federal Register.
 If notice was provided in the Federal Register, provide the citation.